CodeYourFuture/JavaScript-Core-3-Homework/week-1/Homework/mandatory/0-thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+Being able to problem solve and having an effective way to problem solve.

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->
+First you should try to understand what exactly the problem is and what was asked.
+Then divide the problem into smaller problems and take it step by step.

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->

+ You can try the rubber duck technique
+ You should debug where you go step by step through your problem to see exactly where it goes wrong You should try to reassess it
+ You can write down everything you tried and research the problem like on google and stackoverflow If you're still stuck you can ask help from a fellow coder or mentor and tell them everything you have done and what your problem clearly is.